Merkoba/Meltdown/README.md

 There are buttons on the top right to do several actions:

-`Use` saves a sample of the snippet to the `$snippet` variable which can be later used.
+`Use` saves a sample of the snippet to the `$snippet` variable which can be used on the input.

 `Explain` directly asks the AI to explain a sample.